 Broadway Malyan Holdings Limited and our subsidiary companies (together “Broadway Malyan”) remain committed to the principles of the Modern Slavery Act 2015 and the abolition of modern slavery and human trafficking, and are committed to improving practices and maintaining procedures and controls designed to ensure modern slavery or human trafficking is not taking place in our business or supply chain globally.

 OUR ORGANISATION & SUPPLY CHAIN

 Broadway Malyan is a global architecture, urbanism and design practice dedicated to creating cities, buildings and places that will provide a lasting legacy.
 Through a shared design ethos, we work together to create places with a strong sense of identity where people and communities want to live, learn, shop, work and relax.

-Our supply chain primarily comprises professional infrastructure consultancy providers, acting as sub-consultants.
+Our supply chain primarily comprises of professional infrastructure consultancy providers, acting as sub-consultants.
 We also engage with suppliers of services for our offices, such as, facilities management, travel, insurance and office equipment.

 We seek to partner with suppliers whose ethical principles align with our own.
 We expect our suppliers to operate fair and ethical workplaces, and share the commitment to ensuring that modern slavery and human trafficking is not taking place.
 We have updated our standard form contracts to add, where possible, a contractual provision ensuring compliance with the Modern Slavery Act 2015.

 OUR POLICIES ON SLAVERY AND HUMAN TRAFFICKING

 We currently have a number of policies which govern all aspects of modern slavery and human trafficking, these policies include the proper management of recruitment and cover the standards we expect of our employees, including our whistleblowing procedures.
 As part of our commitment to improvement we are developing a Practice Manual for Broadway Malyan, which will incorporate all of our group policies.
 We anticipate that this will be launched towards the end of 2021.

 Our Practice Manual and associated Modern Slavery Act Policy will reflect our commitment to acting ethically and with integrity in all our business relationships.
 It will include steps to implement and enforce effective systems and controls to ensure slavery and human trafficking is not taking place anywhere in our business and or our supply chains.